pbs-assess/pacea/README.md

 -   9 climatic and oceanographic indices, such as the Pacific Decadal Oscillation and those related to El Niño. **Updated monthly.**

--   estimates of abundances for Harbour Seals and Pacific Hake (with Pacific Herring coming soon).
+-   estimates of abundances for Harbour Seals.

+-   estimates of spawning stock biomass and annual recruitments for Pacific Hake and Pacific Herring. **Updated annually.**

--   zooplankton biomass anomalies in the Strait of Georgia, for 25 species groups, from 1996 onwards.
+-   zooplankton biomass anomalies in the Strait of Georgia, for 25 species groups, from 1996 onwards. **Updated annually.**

 Plotting and helper functions are provided, and demonstrated in the detailed vignettes.
 All data and model outputs are fully documented and